-Benefits and Grants – Low-Income Assistance Programs.
-Below is a short list of government benefits and grants, that can help the unemployed and working, but earning low wages.
+Below is a shortlist of government benefits and grants to help the unemployed and working but earn low wages.
 Recessions come and go, but creative and resourceful people will always survive life’s storms.
 Recessions come and go, but creative and resourceful people will always survive life’s storms.
-The government has formed programs such as help with rent, utilities, money for childcare and heating grants.
+The government has formed programs such as help with rent, utilities, money for childcare, and heating grants.

 Benefits and Grants